 I’m always looking for more pinners to follow.
 If you’re on Pinterest, leave your link in the comments below and I’ll drop by to follow you.
 I’d love it if you followed me too!

-I highly recommend taking the Blog Clarity Perfect Pinning course.
+I highly recommend taking the Blog Clarity Perfect Pinning course (that’s my affiliate link).
 I enrolled in it this January after hearing rave reviews about it from other bloggers and I’m so glad I took it!
 I learned so much in that course and it was all so easy to apply!
 Instructor Anna Luther gave us up-to-date information about using Pinterest via videos, blog posts and printable worksheets.
 I need to keep reviewing her material and working on it but I like knowing I have a strategy for Pinterest and am not just using it randomly (and then wondering why it works or doesn’t work).